petzval/btferret/README.md

 DEVICE = Mesh Pi 2  TYPE=mesh node=2 ADDRESS = DC:A6:32:04:DB:56
 */

+// SERVER code

 // NODE SERVER - node 1
+// Set up node 1 as a node server listening for node 2 to connect
+// Specify 10 as end char for packets sent by client node_server(2,node_callback,10);

+// *** OR ***

+// CLASSIC SERVER - node 1
-// Set up node 1 as a server listening for node 2 to connect
+// Set up node 1 as a classic server listening for node 2 to connect
-// Specify 10 as end char for packets sent by client
+// Specify 10 as end char for packets sent by client classic_server(2,node_callback,10);

-node_server(2,node_callback,10);

 // This node_callback routine receives packets sent by the client.
+// It works the same way for NODE and CLASSIC connections so the
+// same code can be used for both.

 int node_callback(int clientnode,char *data,int datlen)
   {